philipsharp/afieldguidetoelephpants/README.md

 ## Viewing Locally

 _A Field Guide To Elephpants_ uses [Sculpin](https://sculpin.io/) to generate
 its pages.
+Sculpin should be installed using [Composer](https://getcomposer.org/).

+With Composer installed, run `composer install` from this directory.
+This will install Sculpin and any necessary dependencies.

-Once installed, use `sculpin generate` to build the site.
-The optional `--serve` flag will start a local web server.
-Due to the single-page nature of the _Field Guide_, the `--generate` command may not work as expected.
+Once installed, use `vendor/bin/sculpin generate` to build the site.
+The optional `--server` flag will start a local web server.
+Due to the single-page nature of the _Field Guide_, the `--watch` flag may not work as expected.

 ## Contributing